hvianna/audioMotion.js/README.md

 ### Show peaks

-Check this option to retain each frequency peak value for a short time.
+Check this option to retain each frequency peak value on screen for a short time.
 Default checked.

 ## Screenshots